diamond-one/Episode-Complexity-and-Output-Efficiency-Analysis/README.md

 **Outcome:**
-While there was no direct correlation between complexity ratings and the actual time taken for the Blocking and Spline phases, the following scaling was established to provide a baseline for expected additional time based on complexity:
+While there was not always a direct correlation between complexity ratings and the actual time taken for the Blocking and Spline phases, the following scaling was established to provide a baseline for expected additional time based on complexity:
 - Complexity Rating 5: 0% additional time
 - Complexity Rating 6: 10% additional time
 - Complexity Rating 7: 20% additional time